-Based on the evidence presented, and as modified by our findings, herein, we find that Petitioner's TDSIC Plan is consistent with the "best cost estimate" requirements.
+Based on the evidence presented, we find that Petitioner's TDSIC Plan is consistent with the "best cost estimate" requirements.

-We find Petitioner's cost estimate of \$454 million for its TDSIC Plan projects as presented on Table SRR-1 in Petitioner's Exhibit 2 at 21 and Attachment SRR-1 (Confidential) as modified by our findings, herein, is a "best estimate" of the eligible improvements included in the Plan and should be approved.
+We find Petitioner's cost estimate of \$454 million for its TDSIC Plan projects as presented on Table SRR-1 in Petitioner's Exhibit 2 at 21 and Attachment SRR-1 (Confidential) is a "best estimate" of the eligible improvements included in the Plan and should be approved.